TeamMGE/MicrobialGenomicsCourse/_episodes/03-intro-shell.md

 the directory that the computer assumes we want to run commands in unless we explicitly specify something else.
 Here,
-the computer's response is `/home/dcuser`, which is the top level directory within our cloud system:
+the computer's response is `/home/users/courses/molepi30`, which is a directory within our system:

 ~~~
 $ pwd